 b) in a font such as courier* with the chords written above the words,

-you can copy and paste into a free online key changer such as http://www.logue.net/xp/ - just choose your new key and the chords will be magically changed.
+you can copy and paste into a free online key changer such as here - just choose your new key and the chords will be magically changed.
 Brilliant!

-Note- The online key changer works with fonts like courier because all the letters are spaced evenly, so the chords don't get moved as the text expands.
-It also works with chords inset in brackets.
+*Note- The online key changer works with fonts like courier because all the letters are spaced evenly, so the chords don't get moved as the text expands.
+It also works with chords inset in brackets, regardless of font.

-I use Verdana for my songs as it's easy to read, so my songs won't work in the changer - but if you need to change the key, you can use the chord transposing wheel or use a capo to raise the pitch a bit.
+On my song sheets, I use Verdana or Arial as it's easy to read, so that means my songs won't work in the changer - but if you need to change the key, you can use the chord transposing wheel or use a capo to raise the pitch a bit.